 - Expect to be cold and bring your layers!
 A sunny day can quickly turn to rain, and wind is pretty much guaranteed no matter what, so you’ll be glad to have a hat and a warm jacket.

-- Rent a room in a house on airbnb.
+- Rent a room in a house on Airbnb (see below).
 I’m always an advocate for camping, but the nights down here are COLD year round and well suited for indoor accommodation.
 You can find a room with two double beds for AU$40-45/night – cheaper than staying in a hostel dorm!

-Logistics aside, here’s what you can expect on a Great Ocean Road trip (from east to west) —
+Logistics aside, here’s what you should add to your Great Ocean Road trip itinerary (from east to west).

 The Surf Coast

-The Great Ocean Road kicks off at Torquay, a proper beach town.
+Your Great Ocean Road trip kicks off at Torquay, a proper beach town.
 We stopped here to pick up wine and coffee and had a picnic lunch by the beach, but there are plenty of restaurants and boutiques to enjoy here if you’re so inclined.

 Torquay is also home to the famous Bells Beach, which hosts the annual Rip Curl Pro surfing competition – maybe you’ve heard of it?
 There were bleachers assembled at the beach because, unbeknownst to us, the event had just wrapped about a week earlier.